 ** In the co-op story mode the 2 players are agents from different factions, one being American and the other Russian, bound by a common objective.
 During the whole campaign, they overcome their issues and work together to complete missions that would have taken a team of regular soldiers. [[spoiler: Unfortunately in the end, they both get an order from their own HQ: their partner must die.
 The expression on the face of the survivor really shows how much he is affected by killing his comrade... until he gets shot in the back by Kobin.]]

 * Although it also is heartwarming, the attention paid to [[DemotedToExtra Vic's critical condition]] throughout ''Blacklist'' is heartrending, as it is difficult to see him making a full recovery.

 * Brigg's getting shot by Sadiq in a callback to Wilke's death but subverted.

 * In ''Chaos Theory'' there's [[spoiler: Douglas Shetland's betrayal.]]
 It is obvious that Sam is trying very hard not to believe that his old friend could actually be a part of all that has been going on.
 He's stoic about it and tries to find alternate explanations until he simply can't deny it anymore.

 * In Chaos Theory, Sam watching his former commanding officer, and hundreds of other sailors die during a news broadcast.

-* [[spoiler: In the old PS2/Xbox version of Double Agent, Sam starts to care for Enrica Villablanca or possibly even falls in love with her.
-At the end of the game she is shot by another splinter cell and dies in Sam's arms.
-Sam who is notoriously stoic screams out and kills the enemy splinter cell buy hiding in the snow and slitting his throat.]]
+* [[spoiler: In the old PS2/Xbox version of Double Agent, Sam starts to care for Enrica Villablanca.
+At the end of the game, she is shot by another splinter cell and dies in Sam's arms.
+He strikes down the assassin in a fit of rage.]]